Document structure

 Article 12 – Procedure for the medical examination of donors

-1. The Ministry of Labour, Health and Social Affairs of Georgia shall establish the procedure for the medical examination of a donor and for drawing blood and its components from a donor.
+1. The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia shall establish the procedure for the medical examination of a donor and for drawing blood and its components from a donor.

 2. Foreign citizens, who are willing to donate blood or its components in medical institutions of Georgia, shall undergo a medical examination under the established procedures and shall be entitled to all the benefits and guarantees provided for by this Law.